pippinbarr/i-shoot/process/Task-List.md

 # Failure UI

-- Add "failed" indicator
-- Three fails turns the "say it" options into links instead (with a pop up?)
 - __SEEMS KIND OF ROBUST?__ ~~Consider pausing/starting annyang between passages as a way to conceivably avoid the shutdowns it does sometimes when it gets confuse?
 (Can you unconfuse it?)~~
 - ~~Improve the transition on a successful phrase~~
 - Improve the overall typography, margins, colours (dim prior texts and highlight current?)